awslabs/mountpoint-s3/README.md

     umount /path/to/mount

+> [!IMPORTANT]
-See [Configuring Mountpoint for Amazon S3](doc/CONFIGURATION.md) for more details on how to configure and use Mountpoint, including options for providing AWS credentials.
+> See [Configuring Mountpoint for Amazon S3](doc/CONFIGURATION.md) for more details on how to configure and use Mountpoint, including options for providing AWS credentials.

 ### Compatibility with other storage services